(Translate this site)

 The apparent stand off continued for another minute or so, as Roddy seemed to get ever more confused trying to figure out who I was, and I didn't make it any easier for him.

-Finally Roddy's on-again-off-again smile broke into an open-mouthed string of hysterical laughter and profanity and he ran away, waving both hands-- including the one with the gun-- in the air.
+Finally Roddy's on-again-off-again smile broke into an open-mouthed string of hysterical laughter and profanity, and he ran away, waving both hands-- including the one with the gun-- in the air.
 Part of the time he seemed to be ranting about how crazy I was.

 It was probably dumb of me to refuse him my money like that.
 But I was a product of my times and circumstances.

-Roddy may not have remembered where he'd originally met me in that event, but he'd sure remember my car afterwards.
-In Roddy's warped perceptions the blacked out Shadowfast and its driver seemed to be becoming an ever larger thorn in his side.
+Roddy may not have remembered in that event where he'd originally met me, but he'd sure remember my car afterwards.
+In Roddy's warped perceptions, the blacked out Shadowfast and its driver seemed to be becoming an ever larger thorn in his side.
+And Roddy wasn't accustomed to suffering thorns.

-And my days of impromptu racing for fun were long past.
-I considered myself a serious driver these days.
+I'd faced down the ultimate in peer pressure years before, so Roddy's juvenile antics had little effect on me.
+I definitely wasn't going to play his game, whatever it was.
+And my days of impromptu racing for fun were long past: I considered myself a serious driver these days.
 Especially now that Shadowfast himself was so armed and dangerous, in road war terms.
-I couldn't afford to get caught up in some silly altercation where someone got hurt and then my special devices on Shadow discovered.
-The courts would have a field day.
+I couldn't afford to get caught up in some silly altercation where someone got hurt, and then my special devices on Shadow discovered.
+The courts would have had a field day with that.

 We approached and then passed the parking lot where only weeks before Roddy had shoved his gun into my face.

-And here Roddy was spoiling my latest try for a break.
-He kept following me mile after mile after mile.
+And here Roddy was, spoiling my latest try for a break.
+He kept following me, mile after mile after mile.

 So for a while I just took Roddy for a ride.
-In a huge rambling tour of our native county.
+In a huge, rambling tour of our native county.
 I had plenty of gas; enough for Shadow to visit an adjoining state and come back again tonight, if I so wished.

-Eventually I tired of the game and decided to end it.
+Eventually I tired of the game, and decided to end it.

 Hmm.
-The low traffic rural two lane we were on at the moment had plenty of high speed straight-aways, but also lots of family driveways which spilled onto it.
+The low traffic, rural two lane we were on at the moment had plenty of high speed straight-aways, but also lots of family driveways which spilled onto it.
 And several other significant road intersections as well.
+So I led Roddy to the interstate.

 I got on at normal speed to gauge traffic, with Roddy close behind.

-Then it occurred to me that if I simply had the spare time I might could wait him out.
-His smog-controlled 455 likely sucked gas like a demon, and all other things being equal would have to refuel long before Shadow.
+Then it occurred to me that if I simply had the spare time, I might could wait him out.
+His smog-controlled 455 likely sucked gas like a demon, and all other things being equal, would have to refuel long before Shadow.
 But even a 455 could stay on the road for hours.
 And Roddy could have topped off his tank just before this trek.
-Plus I didn't want to drive all night.
+Plus, I didn't want to drive all night.

 So I looked for a decent strobe lights opportunity.